What You Need to Know About Retirement Accounts

 - Might you need to access the money before age 591/2 for some reason?

 The first question I ask a client when meeting on this topic is how much they can and want to put away into a retirement plan.
 The issues of tax impact, self-directing, and withdrawal strategies are all secondary to this first important question.

-Even if you only save a few hundred dollars each month.
-I recommend almost everyone start with an IRA.
-The allowable annual contribution for the past several years has hovered around $5,000 to $6,000, depending on your age.
-If you want to save around $10,000, then an SEP may be a good fit based on your income and what you're trying to accomplish.
+I recommend most everyone start with at least a traditional IRA, even if you only save a few hundred dollars each month.
+The allowable yearly contribution to an IRA in 2019 is $6,000 ($7,000 if age 50 or over).
+As you have the ability to save more, you will graduate to a Roth IRA, and then if you need a deduction of around $10,000, a SEP (for a limited time in your situation) may be a good fit based on your income and what you are trying to accomplish.
 When you're willing and able to put away $15,000 or more, the power of the 401(k) is unsurpassed.
 In fact, the advent in recent years of the Solo 401(k) for the small-business owner is absolutely amazing.